-New to SQL Monitor 5 is integration into Active Directory to help manage and control access to the monitored SQL Servers.
+SQL Monitor is integrated with Active Directory to help manage and control access to the monitored SQL Servers.
 If certain users/groups are not allowed to view a certain server then that server won't appear in SQL Monitor when viewed by those users.

 On the Configuration page, click Authentication Settings and you'll see options to log in to SQL Monitor using either SQL Monitor credentials, or Active Directory credentials.
 If you choose the latter, you'll need to supply at minimum a domain name and credentials for a service account in Active Directory.

 Having done so, tested the connection and saved the settings, you'll see the message in Figure 3, where we need to confirm the AD user or group that will have administrative access to SQL Monitor.

 Figure 3 – Adding an AD user or group as an Administrator

 We can then use the Configuration | Manage Users page to create lower-privileged AD users and groups that have access only to specific servers.

 Figure 4 – Adding a standard user or group with access only to specific servers

 If permissions conflict, the least restrictive is taken.
 For example, if a user is a member of an AD group that doesn't have access to a certain server but also a member of an AD group that does have access, then SQL Monitor will give that user access.